-A thought leader with over 15 years of experience in a variety of fields including administration, human resource, and management.
-I have served in many industries and is able to provide direction and guidance by speaking and sharing my challenges and how I overcame.
+A people leader with over 15 years of experience in a variety of fields including administration, human resource, and management.
+I have served in many industries and is able to provide direction and guidance with my awareness and extensive skill sets.

 Thank you to the 2,000 leaders who’ve generously done the 7 Questions on Leadership!

 I hope Winnie's answers will encourage you in your leadership journey.
 Enjoy!

 1. What have you found most challenging as a leader?